 Although this essay does contain minor errors, it still conveys ideas fluently.
 Note the effective word choices (e.g., "rife with . . . assumptions" and "may have swayed residents").
 In addition, sentences are not merely varied; they also display skillful embedding of subordinate elements.
-For example, note the sustained parallelism in the first sentence of the concluding paragraph.

 Since this response offers cogent examination of the argument and conveys meaning skillfully, it earns a score of 6.

 Essay Response — Score 5

 The author of this proposal to increase the budget for Mason City riverside recreational facilities offers an interesting argument but to move forward on the proposal would definitely require more information and thought.
 While the correlations stated are logical and probable, there may be hidden factors that prevent the City from diverting resources to this project.

 For example, consider the survey rankings among Mason City residents.
 The thought is that such high regard for water sports will translate into usage.
 But, survey responses can hardly be used as indicators of actual behavior.
 Many surveys conducted after the winter holidays reveal people who list exercise and weight loss as a top priority.
 Yet every profession does not equal a new gym membership.
 Even the wording of the survey results remain ambiguous and vague.
 While water sports may be among the residents' favorite activities, this allows for many other favorites.
 What remains unknown is the priorities of the general public.
 Do they favor these water sports above a softball field or soccer field?
 Are they willing to sacrifice the municipal golf course for better riverside facilities?
 Indeed the survey hardly provides enough information to discern future use of improved facilities.